ecaterina-clipa/master-thesis/README.md

 # master-thesis
-Codes and data for Master Thesis
+Description of the folders and files related to the Master Thesis in Quantitative Finance.